 I’ve just finished setting the table for Christmas Day; trying to get a little ahead of the curve.
 Thought you might enjoy seeing it, along with my nutcracker collection centerpiece.

 Two years ago, I was in Florida helping mom to downsize.
 At the time, my parents were living in a sprawling, four-bedroom home; planning a move into an apartment.
 Sistah B had already helped go through much of the clothing, artwork, sculptures, and decor items.
 Mom and I worked on the kitchen, bathrooms, smaller artwork, dining room, and her extensive holiday collection of decorations, ornaments and collectibles.

-Unfortunately, my two sisters and I simply could not absorb everything my parents wouldn’t be taking with them.
+Unfortunately, my two sisters and I simply could not absorb everything.
 After all, we are our mother’s daughters — having collected holiday decoration ourselves for decades!
 Plus, mom and dad had given us Christmas ornaments and decor every year since we were kids.
 None of the grandchildren were married or had homes yet, so they had no place to keep or display anything.
 That meant my sisters and I would have to store our children’s keepsakes too.